 Ørsted's main market risks relate to commodity prices, currency exchange rates, interest rates and inflation rates.
-The management of Ørsted's markets risk is based on the Group's desire for stable and robust financial ratios to ensure a solid foundation for the Group's growth strategy as well as protecting the value of the Group's assets. Ørsted's risk management policies seek to reduce volatility in after tax cash flows that results from fluctuations in market prices (i.e. power, gas, oil, oil products, coal, CO2 certificates and other relevant commodities) as well as to reduce cash flow volatility caused by fluctuations in currency exchange rates, interest rates and inflation rates.

-Ørsted's policy is to identify and assess all material market risks, with a reasonably high likelihood of materialising, with a view to assessing if such risks should be included in the overall risk management policy.
+The management of Ørsted's markets risk is based on the Group's desire for stable cash flows and robust financial ratios to ensure a solid foundation for the Group's growth strategy as well as protecting the value of the Group's assets. Ørsted's risk management policies seek to reduce volatility in after tax cash flows that results from fluctuations in market prices (i.e. power, gas, oil, oil products, coal, CO_2 certificates and other relevant commodities) as well as to reduce cash flow volatility caused by fluctuations in currency exchange rates, interest rates and inflation rates. Ørsted's policy is to identify and assess all material market risks, with a reasonably high likelihood of materialising, with a view to assessing if such risks should be included in the overall risk management policy.

 Commodity price risk is defined as the forecasted production volumes or sales volumes from energy sourcing contracts that are exposed to fluctuations in market prices multiplied by the forward energy price at the time of risk assessment.
-The currency risk is defined as future net cash flows in foreign currencies multiplied by the forward currency price. Ørsted has implemented a risk governance structure designed to manage identified market risks by adjusting the risk profile through entering into hedging transactions to a level of exposure deemed appropriate by the Board of Directors.
+The currency risk is defined as future net cash flows in foreign currencies multiplied by the forward currency price. Ørsted has implemented a risk governance structure designed to manage identified market risks by adjusting the risk profile through entering hedging transactions to a level of exposure deemed appropriate by the Board of Directors.

-When Ørsted enters into financial or physical contracts or otherwise seeks to manage market risks, the focus is primarily on the impact that such contracts or other actions would have on short-to-medium term cash flows, secondarily, on the accounting effect of such transactions.
+In relation to market risks, whether commodity or financial, Ørsted is primarily focused on the impact that such risks would have on cash flows over the next five years and, secondarily, on the accounting effect of such transactions.
 Under the business performance measures, value adjustments of contracts hedging energy prices and related currency risks are postponed and recognised in the period in which the hedged exposure materialises.
+On top of hedging exposures up to five years, Ørsted also uses its debt liabilities to mitigate long-term currency, interest rate and inflation exposures.